 What’s In Potato Salad?

-In fact, it seems every family has its own homemade potato salad recipe, and it’s no wonder.
+It seems every family has its own homemade potato salad recipe, and it’s no wonder.
 There are so many ways to personalize this classic side dish.
-Here are some suggested add ins to inspire your creativity:
+Here are some suggested add-ins to inspire your creativity:

 - Chopped dill or sweet pickles